Warm, friendly and outgoing, Mia Sosiak is a multiple award-winning journalist who has covered issues that matter to Calgarians since 2003.

 It all started with a newsroom tour when Mia was just 11 years old, which led to a cameo in a live newscast in her hometown of Winnipeg.
 She was instantly hooked on TV news.
 Mia graduated from University of Winnipeg and Ryerson University with English, Politics and Journalism degrees, and worked as a reporter in Winnipeg and Lethbridge before joining Global Calgary.

 Mia feels privileged to be a journalist, because of the perspective and personal growth it has brought to her own life.
-Journalists see, up close, the depths of people’s struggles, and their incredible capacity to overcome difficulty.
+Journalists see, up close, the depths of people’s struggles, and their incredible capacity to overcome adversity.